dinkumoil/ScriptCollection/ReadMe.md

 * `ClassSimilarity.vbs`  -  Phonetical comparison (SoundEx, Kölner Phonetic, Levenshtein distance)

-## LoadAllNppPlugins

-This script is able to download and unzip all _Notepad++_ plugin packages that are listed in the official _Notepad++_ plugin list.
-This list is provided as a DLL file and part of every _Notepad++_ installation since version 7.6.
-For downloading and unzipping the plugins the script uses the same helper program like _Notepad++_ itself, _Gup.exe_ which is part of every _Notepad++_ installation as well.

-The script can also be used on a system without an installed copy of _Notepad++_.
-In this case it needs at least _Gup_ (its ZIP file can be downloaded [here](https://github.com/notepad-plus-plus/wingup/releases), contains also all other files _Gup.exe_ needs) and the DLL file with the plugin list (its ZIP file can be downloaded [here](https://github.com/notepad-plus-plus/nppPluginList/releases)).

-To extract the plugin list (a JSON document) from its DLL file, the script uses an external helper program named _WinApiExec_.
-With this tool it is possible to perform Win32 API calls from within a script.
-If this tool is not present in the intended directory the script will download and unpack its ZIP file.

-The script accepts the following command line parameters:

-* `/N:"Path"`  -  Set path of the installation directory of Notepad++ (default: `C:\Program Files (x86)\Notepad++`)
-* `/G:"Path"`  -  Set full path to _Gup.exe_ (default: `C:\Program Files (x86)\Notepad++\updater\GUP.exe`)
-* `/L:"Path"`  -  Set full path to DLL file with plugin list (default: `C:\Program Files (x86)\Notepad++\plugins\config\nppPluginList.dll`)
-* `/J:"Path"`  -  Set full path to JSON file with plugin list (default: `%TEMP%\nppPluginList.json`)
-* `/P:"Path"`  -  Set path of the directory _Gup.exe_ should unpack the plugins to (default: `<Script-path>\Plugins`)

-The directory where _Gup.exe_ unpacks the plugin packages will be created automatically.

-The options `/L` and `/J` are exclusive, the one occuring later is taken into account.
-Also the option `/N` influences the paths for _Gup.exe_ and the plugin list's DLL file.
-If you want to set non-standard paths for one or both of them **and** a non-standard path for Notepad++ provide the `/G` and `/L` options **after** the `/N` option.

-The script outputs status messages during its work.
-To prevent that these messages get displayed with message boxes (which have to be closed one by one) it should be started with the following command line:

-`cscript /nologo [Path-to-Script]LoadAllNppPlugins.vbs [Arguments]`

-If the console Windows Script Host is set as default the script can be started with a double-click.

 ## LoadNppPlugin

 With this script you can download a specific Notepad++ plugin package and unpack the ZIP file to your hard disk.
 Actually it's a wrapper for a VBS script provided for convenience purposes.